 I get up.
 It’s 6:30 pm and for the second straight week there’s no hot water.
 This usually isn’t a huge problem, but the power is out so boiling water is out of the question.
 Cold showers aren’t the end of the world, but my milk is going to go bad soon, and I have to put a towel in front of the refrigerator in case this is a long outage.

 Listening to the news on my way to work in Ukraine’s capital, Kyiv, it sounds like it’s going to be an especially busy night.
-5 Israelis have been killed in Bulgaria in what sounds like a terrorist attack.
-Suspicions confirmed half an hour later: I walk into the newsroom and it’s the only story that matters at the moment – likely the only story that will matter for the next few days.
-A suicide bomber has killed 5 Israelis on a tour bus in Burqas.
+Five Israelis have been killed in Bulgaria in what sounds like a terrorist attack.
+Suspicions confirmed half an hour later: I walk into the newsroom, and it’s the only story that matters at the moment--likely the only story that will matter for the next few days.
+A suicide bomber has killed five Israelis on a tour bus in Burqas.
 It’s going to be a long night at the TV station.

-But when I stop and think about it, about how I made the choice to study at the little university on 50th street and study in a relatively obscure programme, Politics, History and Economics, I realise my choice has opened doors for me, not just in Canada, but all around the world.
+But when I stop and think about it, about how I made the choice to study at the little university on 50th street and study in a relatively obscure program of Politics, History, and Economics, I realize my choice has opened doors for me, not just in Canada, but all around the world.

 What sometimes can seem like a small blip in the wee hours of the morning at a TV station in Eastern Europe, my PHE degree has set me apart from other employees and given me the opportunity to excel in a very cool job on the other side of the world.

 After graduating from King's in 2009, Steven earned a MA from the University of London (UK) in Contemporary Ethics.
 He now lives in Kyiv, Ukraine where he works as a newsroom editor for a new TV channel called Jewish News One.